 What oil is best for a vegetable marinade?

-Although any oil can be used as the base of a marinade, using high-quality olive oil, canola oil, or avocado oil is better from a health standpoint.
+Although any oil can be used as a marinade base, high-quality olive oil, canola oil, or avocado oil is better from a health standpoint.

-*Note, if you will be cooking the veggies over high heat, you will want to use coconut oil or avocado oil.
+Note: if you cook the veggies over high heat, you will want to use coconut oil or avocado oil.
 Olive oil is best at medium to low cooking temperatures.
 A small amount of oil is necessary to prevent the vegetables from sticking to the grill.

 How to build the perfect gluten free vegetable marinade: